QuickBlox/QMChatViewController-ios/README.md

 - Quickblox iOS SDK v2.0+.
 If you are using pods, add this to your Podfile:

   *pod 'QuickBlox'*

-#Features
-- Ready-to-go chat view controller with a set of cells.
-- Automatic cell size calculation.
-- UI customisation  for chat cells.
-- Flexibility in improving and extending functionality.
-- Easy to connect with Quickblox.
-- Optimised and performant.
-- Supports portrait and landscape orientations.
-- Auto Layout inside.

 # Getting started
 Example is included in repository.
 Try it out to see how chat view controller works.